Home > Sunglasses

 Sunglass ModelMSRPFrame MaterialPolarizedLens Color TestedLens HeightBridge WidthTemple Length

-Smith Wander$205-215Evolve bio-based frame, stainless steel templesYesChromapop Brown47 mm18 mm140 mm
+Smith Wander$205 – $215Evolve bio-based frame, stainless steel templesYesChromapop Brown47 mm18 mm140 mm

 Costa Del Mar Catherine$269Polarized or non-polarized optionsYesPolarized gray47 mm17 mm143 mm

-Ray-Ban Erika Classic$166-186Plastic (not specified), metal templesPolarized of non-polarized optionsPolarized Brown46 mm18 mm140 mm
+Ray-Ban Erika Classic$166 – $186Plastic (not specified), metal templesPolarized or non-polarized optionsPolarized Brown46 mm18 mm140 mm

 Revo Daphne$199BioacetateYesEvergreen46.3 mm15 mm145 mm

-Oakley Spindrift$185-235O-MatterPolarized or non-polarized optionsPrizm Rose Gold47.2 mm18 mm140 mm
+Oakley Spindrift$185 – $235O-MatterPolarized or non-polarized optionsPrizm Rose Gold47.2 mm18 mm140 mm

 Tifosi Swank$25Grilamid TR-90No (polarized available)Blackout42 mm14 mm137 mm

-Knockaround Premium Polarized$35-38Not specifiedYesAmber51 mm19 mm143 mm
+Knockaround Premium Polarized$35 – $38Not specifiedYesAmber51 mm19 mm143 mm

 How We Tested Women’s Sunglasses

 The crew at GearJunkie knows a thing or two about spending time outside in the sunshine.
 Over the years, we’ve learned that protecting our eyes from the sun is very important, no matter the activity.
 Whether we’re driving to the trailhead or heading out for a bike ride, we pretty much live in sunglasses.
-We’ve also been testing and reviewing sunglasses for years and our experts have written buyer’s guides for other activities like cycling, fishing, driving, and general outdoor use.
+We’ve also been testing and reviewing sunglasses for years, and our experts have written buyer’s guides for other activities like running, cycling, fishing, driving, and general outdoor use.

 Our lead tester is Rebecca Parsons, an avid outdoorswoman living in Oahu, Hawaii.
 Rebecca has been a freelance writer for over a decade and has spent the last two years exclusively testing and reviewing gear, so she knows quality when she sees it.
 Rebecca spends every hour that she isn’t on her computer outside hiking, running, surfing, and standup paddling, among other things.

 To test the women’s sunglasses on our list, she spent a few weeks in each of the shades, doing multiple activities in each to see how they fared across the board.
 Throughout her testing, Rebecca noted how stylish each pair of sunglasses was, how comfortable they felt, how they fit, the lens color, optical quality, and how secure they felt during both high and low-intensity activities.
-She hit the trails and the water and wore the sunglasses when it was sunny, cloudy, and misty to see how they performed in a wide spread of conditions.
+She hit the trails and the water and wore the sunglasses when it was sunny, cloudy, and misty to see how they performed in a wide range of conditions.

 Rebecca Parsons testing the Oakley Spindrift women's sunglasses on a hike in Hawaii